Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] All individual data will be removed.
 - [ ] All source profile data will be removed.

-### Northern Trail Otfitters uploads new customer data to an Amazon S3 Bucket on a daily basis to be ingested in Data Cloud.
+### Northern Trail Outfitters uploads new customer data to an Amazon S3 Bucket on a daily basis to be ingested in Data Cloud.
 In what order should each process be run to ensure that freshly imported data is ready and available to use for any segment?

 - [ ] Calculated Insight > Refresh Data Stream > Identity Resolution.
 - [ ] Refresh Data Stream > Calculated Insight > Identity Resolution.
-- [ ] Identity Resolution > Refresh Data Strean > Calculated Insight.
+- [ ] Identity Resolution > Refresh Data Stream > Calculated Insight.
 - [x] Refresh Data Stream > Identity Resolution > Calculated Insight.

 ### Which two requirements must be met for a calculated insight to appear in the segmentation canvas?
 Choose 2 answers